 Grind the nori sheets or chop into tiny pieces, stir into your mixture, add the potatoes once they are cooled.

-Wet your hands, divide your mix into into 12 equal portions and mold into patties, refrigerate while you make your batter mix.
+Wet your hands, divide your mix into 12 equal portions and mould into patties, refrigerate while you make your batter mix.

 Lightly oil a frypan and colour both sides of the seacakes

 Tofu Tartare Sauce

 - Chopped fresh parsley